 International students on student visas must enrol in sufficient credit points to complete their course in the time specified in their Confirmation of Enrolment (CoE) and within the duration of their visa.
 This would normally require an enrolment in 24 credit points per academic period.
 This requirement applies to UTS Autumn and Spring semesters.

-Note: US Federal Aid will only be available for Semester 1 and Semester 2 (Autumn and Spring) Teaching sessions.
+Note: US Federal Financial Aid will only be available for Semester 1 and Semester 2 (Autumn and Spring) Teaching sessions.
 Additional loan funds will not be approved for Summer or Intensive Block sessions.

-Students receiving US Federal Financial Aid will be evaluated at the end of each academic period.
+Students receiving US Federal Aid will be evaluated at the end of each academic period.
 This evaluation process will consider the student’s progress under the following categories:

 In order to receive US Federal funds, students must meet minimum standards for both the above mentioned components, whilst simultaneously adhering to UTS Academic Progression Rules and to Australian Immigration and visa requirements.

 UTS will monitor enrolment and academic progress every semester.
-If a student fails to meet minimum satisfactory academic progress based on these standards, then the student will be given an SAP Warning for the following semester.
+If a student fails to meet minimum satisfactory academic progress based on these standards, then the student will be given a SAP Warning for the following semester.
 The student will be advised by email from UTS.

 If, the student again fails to meet SAP in the next academic period, the student will need to successfully appeal the failure to meet SAP, to be placed on probation in order to continue to receive further federal loans.

 The student will be notified by email at the end of each semester if they have failed to meet the SAP requirements and any action required to avoid suspension of Financial Aid.